niftylettuce/docs/pages/07.dropdown/docs.md

 This is useful when attempting to render Select2 correctly inside of modals and other small containers.
 If you're having trouble using the search box inside a Bootstrap modal, for example, trying setting the `dropdownParent` option to the modal element.

-If you are rendering a Select2 inside of a modal that has not yet been rendered or opened, you may need to bind to the `shown.bs.modal` event:
+If you are rendering a Select2 inside of a modal (Bootstrap 3.x) that has not yet been rendered or opened, you may need to bind to the `shown.bs.modal` event:

 ```
 $('body').on('shown.bs.modal', '.modal', function() {